If someone asks you to list a few marketing goal examples, could you?

 Similar to brand awareness, thought leadership can be tricky to measure.

-If your goal is to help retain and grow your existing customers, there's plenty you can be doing to achieve it.
-Start by ensuring you have visibility over each customer, including what they've bought, and ensuring all contacts in your database are up-to-date.
+If your goal is to help retain and grow your existing customers, there's plenty you can be doing to achieve it:

 How can you tell if you're increasing customer value?

 You'll want to measure your upsell targets or retention targets to evaluate whether you're increasing customer value and loyalty over time.

 Additionally, closely monitor what content you share with customers that influenced the most deals, or the last piece of content they interacted with before a deal closed.
 This will help you visualize which content is most valuable to your existing and new customers.